joemasilotti/masilotti.com/_posts/2020-03-15-great-two-player-board-games.md

 The OG game for Adrienne and me; we’ve been playing this one for over five years!

 Draw and place a tile to build out a landscape of cities, roads, cathedrals, rivers, and more.
-After your turn, place your (adorably named) “meeple" on your tile to claim it and score points.
+After your turn, place your (adorably named) "meeple" on your tile to claim it and score points.

 [![Carcassonne](/images/carcassonne.jpeg?v2)](https://amzn.to/33i8skw)